Subscribe to our weekly newsletter and we’ll send updates straight to your inbox

 We’ve installed mini pitches in many diverse areas – an old basketball court at a school in downtown Cincinnati or an accessible playground at a large inclusive athletic complex.
 The consensus is clear for organizations that make use of a system like this: it provides the ability to bring the community together for common activities.

-If you have a space that needs repurposed and you’d like to see if it’s a candidate to utilize InPlay, send us a request below to get more information and speak with a member of our team!
+If you have a space that needs repurposed and you’d like to see if it’s a candidate to utilize InPlay, contact us to get more information and speak with a member of our team!